 Safety and Health Webinars

-CSEA wants you to have all the facts regarding the new COVID-19 vaccines so that you can make an informed decision for you and your family.
-Our Occupational Safety and Health Department is now offering a one-hour program to answer the most asked questions regarding how the vaccines work, employee rights, the NYS Roll Out Plan and post-vaccine protocols in the workplace.
-CSEA staff will also be on hand to answer any other questions you may have about the vaccine process.
+CSEA wants you to have all of the facts regarding the new COVID-19 vaccines so that you can make an informed decision for you and your family.
+This 40 minute program will answer the most commonly asked questions regarding how the vaccines work, employee rights, eligibility and post vaccine protocols in the workplace.
 This webinar is open to anyone and everyone is welcome to attend.

 How to Use Ventilation to Protect the School Community

-Safety and Health for School Aides and Monitors
+Safety and Health for School Assistants, Aides, Monitors and Clerical Staff

-CSEA members who are support staff such as classroom aides and hall monitors are positioned in areas susceptible to infectious diseases and workplace violence.
+CSEA members who are support staff such as classroom assistants, aides, clerical staff and hall monitors are positioned in areas susceptible to infectious diseases and workplace violence.
 Whether you are assisting students, doing daily symptom checks, working hand over hand with special needs students, or tasked with breaking up fights in hallways, CSEA will be providing guidance and best practices for these situations.
-Register to view.

 Developing a Hazard Communication/Right to Know Program